April to August

-Prompted by garden clubs across the state, the New Jersey State Legislature in 1971 voted to name the common meadow violet as the New Jersey state flower.
-With the decision, the Garden State joined several other states in recognizing the violet as a prized plant.
-(Though New Jersey had enacted a similar law years earlier, the flower’s status had been contested and the new vote established its position once and for all.)
+Prompted by garden clubs across the state, the New Jersey State Legislature in 1971 voted to name the Common Meadow Violet as the New Jersey state flower.
+With the decision, the Garden State joined several other states in recognizing the Violet as a prized plant.

-The common meadow violet has a relatively unique characteristic: after its showy flowers have bloomed, the plant produces a second set of blossoms.
-These small, closed flowers look like small buds and produce most of the violet’s seeds.
 The New Jersey state flower is not only attractive; it’s also an edible conversation piece.
-Cooks and bakers use the violet’s petals to adorn cakes and as ingredients in jellies and candies.
-Others sprinkle the violet’s flowers into salads as a natural source of vitamins A and C. In fact, by some claims, the New Jersey state flower has more Vitamin C than oranges do!
+Cooks and bakers use the Violet’s petals to adorn cakes and as ingredients in jellies and candies.
+Others sprinkle the Violet’s flowers into salads as a natural source of vitamins A and C. In fact, by some claims, the New Jersey state flower contains more Vitamin C than oranges do!

 3 - 9